-GERM-201 Love and/versus Warfare in Three Medieval Epics
+GERM-201 Love and/versus Warfare in the Medieval Epic

 Spring for 2015-2016

-The purpose of this course is to study the changing dynamic between human love and conflict as presented in three of the world's greatest epics: the Nibelungenlied, Wolfram's Parzival, and Gottfried's Tristan and Isolde.
-The focus in the Nibelungenlied will be on the pivotal role of Kriemhild her love of Sigfried and her vengeance on Hagen, in Parzival on the role of Condwiramurs and the Grail mystery versus the anti-Muslim crusades, and in Tristan on the ambiguous nature of the Hero's knightly combat versus his and his ambiguous love for the two Isoldes.
+The thematic purpose of this course is to study the changing dynamic between human love and conflict as presented in the poetry of three of the medieval world’s greatest epics: The Nibelungenlied, Parzival, and Tristan and Isolde.
+The focus in the Nibelungenlied will be on the pivotal role of Kriemhild in her love and (self-) vengeance versus Hagen; in Parzival on the leading role of Condwiramurs and the women toward his finding the true nature of the Grail, versus the anti-Muslim conflict of the crusader knight; and in Tristan on the ambiguous success of the hero’s fighting ability and on the (self-)deceptive nature of his loving the two Isoldes.

 Other academic years